 Floating Share Widget

-NRF's latest survey finds that families shopping for both school and college students this summer are already exhibiting signs of optimism when it comes to their spending budgets.
+NRF's June survey finds that families shopping for both school and college students this summer are already exhibiting signs of optimism.
 These survey highlights offer an early look at how the economy could impact when, where and how Americans shop for school and college items this summer.
 Check out the preview.

-The power of Millennial students – from spending their own money to influencing what others buy for them – is at the top of NRF’s list of trends for back to school.
+Infographic – Millennial spending power was at the top of NRF’s list of trends for back to school.
 Check out the other top trends.
-View infographic.

-Back to school is a big deal at the nation’s largest retailer.
-Walmart U.S. Senior Vice President of Seasonal Merchandise Scott McCall shares details of the company’s efforts around Teacher Appreciation Week, Classrooms by Walmart and mobile shopping trends.
-Read the interview.
+Q&A with Walmart’s Merchandising Team – Back to school is a big deal at the nation’s largest retailer.
+Read the interview with Walmart U.S. Senior Vice President of Seasonal Merchandise Scott McCall.

-By mid-August, the average family with children in grades K-12 had completed just half of their back-to-school shopping.
-NRF’s survey shows that nearly one-quarter of families had not started shopping yet, up from 20% at the same time last year.
+Survey update – By mid-August, the average family with children in grades K-12 had completed just half of their back-to-school shopping.
 View complete survey results.

-With just days or weeks before students go back to school or college, one-quarter of back-to-school shoppers and one-third of back-to-college shoppers plan to shop online for some part of their remaining purchases.
-Read the article and download the BTS and BTC data.
+Online shopping update – In August, one-quarter of back-to-school shoppers and one-third of back-to-college shoppers planned to shop online for some part of their remaining purchases.
+Read the article.

 Talking about the expectations for consumer spending during the 2013 school season, NRF President and CEO Matthew Shay in 2013 said, “…the good news is that consumers are spending, but they are doing so with cost and practicality in mind.”
 After spending record high amounts on new school supplies, apparel and electronics in 2012, mom and dad asked their children to reuse everything they could in 2013 to help save a few bucks.
 View 2013 survey release.